AI & Websites

 Digital Fingerprint and Website Restoration

 This is not about gaming the system.
-It is about making sure the history you have already earned is actually visible to the systems that now influence how customers find and evaluate you.
+It is about making sure the history you have already earned is visible to the systems that now decide who gets recommended and who gets ignored.

 What a Fragmented Digital History Actually Looks Like